tamarin-prover/tamarin-prover/manual/src/016_syntax_description.md

                  | msg_var                                // 'msg' sort

 Facts do not have to be defined up-front.
 This will probably change once we implement user-defined sorts.
-Facts prefixed with `!` are persistent facts.
+Facts prefixed with `!` are used read-only.
-All other facts are linear.
 There are six reserved fact symbols: In, Out, KU, KD, and K. KU and KD facts are used for construction and deconstruction rules.
 KU-facts also log the messages deduced by construction rules.
 Note that KU-facts have arity 2.
 Their first argument is used to track the